distro-core-curated-mirrors/klish/docs/klish3.en.md

 #### Attribute `key`

-The attribute defines what the operator must press to activate the hot keys.
+The attribute defines what key the operator must press to activate the command.
 Combinations with the "Ctrl" key are supported.
 For example `^Z` means, that the "Ctrl" and "Z" key combination must be pressed.

 ```
 <HOTKEY key="^Z" cmd="exit"\>